nisanthchunduru/st3-github-color-schemes/README.md

 ## Tweaking the color schemes

-If you wish to tweak the theme to your tastes, I'd highly recommend using [TM Theme Editor](http://tmtheme-editor.herokuapp.com/).
+If you wish to tweak the theme to your tastes, I highly recommend using [TM Theme Editor](http://tmtheme-editor.herokuapp.com/).

 I found it on [Changelog](https://changelog.com/posts/tmtheme-editor-color-scheme-editor).